Skip navigation

 There are two types of lactose tolerance tests:

 • Glucose blood test.
 This test involves a series of blood tests that measure the level of glucose (a type of sugar) in your blood before and after you drink a liquid containing lactose.
+If you are lactose intolerant, you usually won't have an increase in blood glucose.

 What are they used for?

-Lactose tolerance tests are used to help diagnose lactose intolerance.
+Lactose tolerance tests are used to:

 Why do I need a lactose tolerance test?